merchant-prince/python-scripting-utilities/README.md

-# Python Shell Utils
+# Scripting Utilities

-This package consists of several utilities which are commonly used in my scripts.
+This package consists of several utilities which are commonly used in my python scripts.

+@todo: update readme.

 ## Installation